mattjperez/techstars-scheduling-tool/README.md

 Automates matchmaking of mentors and founders by availability and preference.
 Goal: Automate processes for staff (Program Associate and Program Manager) to reduce time spent on matching startups to mentors.

-# Minimum Output: Schedule of meetings between mentors and companies
-- Schedule of meetings between mentors and companies
-- They then send calendar invites for each meeting (by hand)
+# Requirements

-# Constraints
+- Constraints
 	- Mentor is not booked with two companies at same time
 	- Startup not booked with more than one mentor at same time
+- MVP
+	- Yields tentative schedule according to constraints

 # Current Solution
 - Giant, color-coded google sheets